faizannaseerr/HuffmanCoding/README.md

 # Huffman Encoding & Decoding 🔐💻

-Created a program that uses Huffman coding (greedy) to compress text and share in a lossless manner.
+Created a program that uses Greedy Huffman Coding to compress text and share in a lossless manner.
 A user can input a text message, and the message will be encoded using Huffman encoding, and can be decoded back as well.

 ## Process